PDDStudio/tinyIFTTT/README.md

 There are two ways to get started with the tinyIFTTT Server Module.

-Either download the [prepackaged binary]() or build it yourself using gradle:
+Either download the [prepackaged binary from the release page](https://github.com/PDDStudio/tinyIFTTT/releases) or build it yourself using gradle:

 ```
 ./gradlew tinyIFTTTserver